Education & CV

 - Property Law

-She joined academia after several years of intellectual property (IP) practice as Legal Counsel to the Patent & Trademark Office, and the IP Policy Directorate at Industry Canada (USPTO equivalent).
-In that capacity, Osei-Tutu advised the Canadian government on the IP aspects of certain trade negotiations, as well as IP submissions to international organizations, such as the WIPO and the WTO.
-In addition, she advised on complex litigation and legislative reform of Canada’s IP laws.
-Osei-Tutu’s legal experience includes commercial law practice with leading law firms in Canada and Ghana.
-She also clerked as an Associate Legal Officer for Trial Chamber II at the United Nations International Criminal Tribunal for Rwanda in Tanzania.
-OseiTutu is a member of the bar in New York and Ontario (inactive).
+Osei-Tutu is passionate about the role of intellectual property law in society.
+Drawing on her academic and professional experience, Professor Osei-Tutu’s scholarship focuses on the relationship between trade-related intellectual property, human development, human rights, and cultural identities.
+She wrote her graduate thesis on trade-related intellectual property and developing countries.
+She continues to write in this area.
+She joined academia after practicing as an intellectual property Legal Counsel to the Patent & Trademark Office, and to the intellectual property Policy Directorate at Industry Canada (USPTO equivalent).
+In that capacity Osei-Tutu advised the Canadian government on various intellectual property aspects of trade negotiations, and on formal submissions to international organizations, such as the World Intellectual Property Organization and the World Trade Organization.
+Her role included advising on Canada’s patent law, trademark litigation, geographical indications, and traditional and indigenous knowledge.
+She also advised on complex litigation and legislative reform of Canada’s intellectual property laws.
+In addition, Osei-Tutu’s legal experience includes commercial law experience with leading law firms in Canada and Ghana, West Africa.
+Osei-Tutu also clerked in international law as an Associate Legal Officer for Trial Chamber II at the United Nations International Criminal Tribunal for Rwanda in Tanzania.

-Courses: Contract Law, Trademark Law, International Intellectual Property Law, Intellectual Property & Human Rights, and Fashion & Design Law.
+Courses: Property Law, Trademark Law, Fashion & Design Law International Intellectual Property Law, Intellectual Property seminars.

-Current research projects: intellectual property, natural rights, and human rights; intellectual property and culture; intellectual property, human rights & corporations.
+Current research projects: intellectual property and human rights; intellectual property and culture; intellectual property, human rights & corporations.

 Scholarship & Other Writing: